Dictionaries

 data[1]=4

 Are both correct?
-Is either correct?
+Are either correct?

 More Key Handling Methods